kevdev19/css-calculator/readme.md

 # CSS Calculator

-Calculated created using pure CSS and HTML
+Created using pure CSS and HTML

 Created By: Kevin Blount